Locations:

 What is fiber?

-“Fiber is a type of carbohydrate that your body can’t break down,” registered dietitian Beth Czerwony, RD, explains.
+“Fiber is a type of carbohydrate that your body can’t break down,” says Czerwony.
 And while that sounds like it could be a bad thing, fiber is actually something your body really needs.

-There are categories of fiber: soluble and insoluble (or non-soluble).
-They serve similar but slightly different functions in your body.
+There are two types of fiber: soluble and insoluble (or non-soluble).
+They serve similar but slightly different functions in your body and can be found in a variety of foods.

-Soluble fiber can be dissolved in water.
-“This type of fiber has been shown to help with constipation, stabilizing blood sugars, lowering cholesterol levels and managing weight,” Czerwony says.
+• Soluble fiber can be dissolved in water.
+“This type of fiber has been shown to help with constipation, stabilize blood sugars, lower cholesterol levels and manage weight,” Czerwony says.
 It’s found in the flesh of some fruits and vegetables.
 Good sources include konjac, oat bran, dry oats, barley, nuts, beans, lentils and peas.

 What does fiber do for your body?